What is spinal stenosis?

 Source: Mayo Clinic

-The best spinal stenosis
+The best spinal stenosis physical therapists in

-Luna’s Bay Area-based physical therapists are experts in the treatment of both lumbar and cervical spinal stenosis.
+Luna’s physical therapists are experts in the treatment of both lumbar and cervical spinal stenosis.
 With experience in manual therapy techniques and guided exercises, our licensed PTs will work with you to create a therapy plan that alleviates spinal stenosis symptoms and improves mobility.

-Luna’s skilled team of bay area physical therapists treat a range of common conditions, including spinal stenosis.
+Luna’s skilled team of physical therapists treat a range of common conditions, including spinal stenosis.
 Best of all, Luna delivers PT to patients whenever they like and wherever it’s most convenient — at home, at the gym, or in the conference room of their office.
 It’s physical therapy, delivered.